Category:

 For more information on remote notarization in New York State, visit the state’s frequently asked questions.

 We will deliver more information as it becomes accessible.
 In the meantime, visit our site homepage and read our other blog articles.
 Here, you can also prepare to pass the New York Notary Exam.
+You may wish to visit the New York Department of State to learn more about becoming a Notary in NY.

 New York is Now Allowing Remote Notarization